Joshua-Coded/Kigali-Homes/README.md

-This a virtual camping system for all students
+A virtual camp for all students in Rwanda
-This was created by JOshua Alana
+Author: Joshua Alana
+Location: Kigali Rwanda.